Military Civic Action Medal

-The Military Civic Action Medal is a military decoration of the Armed Forces of the Philippines.
+The Military Civic Action Medal (MCAM) is a military decoration of the Armed Forces of the Philippines.
 It is awarded for meritorious achievement in the conduct of humanitarian civic actions in direct support military operations.

 Criteria

 The Military Civic Action Medal is awarded to both military and civilian personnel of the Armed Forces of the Philippines.
+It is awarded for "...meritorious achievement in the field of civic action in duty responsibility or in direct support to military operations".

 It may also be awarded to foreign nationals from allied nations.
-It is awarded for "...meritorious achievement in the field of civic action in duty responsibility or in direct support to military operations".

-The medal may be awarded by the Chief of Staff of the Armed Forces of the Philippines, Area Commanders, Armed Forces of the Philippines-Wide Support and Separate Units, and the Commanders of the Philippine Army, Philippine Navy, or Philippine Air Force.
-Division and Brigade commanders, and their equivalents in the Philippine Air Force and Navy, may also award the medal.

-Appearance
+Description

+Obverse

-The medal is a golden colored disc, bearing the stylized image of a gear being held up by a pair of hands.
+The medal is a golden colored disc, bearing the stylized image of a 12-pitched gear with a small white circular disk.
+The gear is being held up by a pair of hands, bent 90 degrees.
 The disc is surrounded by a green wreath encircling the entire obverse.
-Four rays emanate from behind the medal, pointing in the cardinal directions, overlapping the wreath.
+Four golden rays emanate from behind the medal, pointing in the cardinal directions, overlapping the wreath.

+The reverse of the MCAM is plain, which is reserve for the name of recipient to be engraved on it.

+Ribbon Bar

-The medal is suspended from a blue ribbon, with a central stripe of green, bordered on each side by equal stripes of white and red.
+The medal is suspended from a blue ribbon, with a central stripe of green, and white, red, and blue on both sides, in that order.